 If you're worried about developing rhinophyma, you can take steps to prevent the condition.
 Taking care of your skin and watching out for potential triggers can help reduce your risk and will help you keep your skin healthy as you age.

 While alcohol doesn't cause rhinophyma, drinking can worsen the condition.
 If you have an alcohol use disorder alongside rhinophyma, the symptoms could become severe, causing extreme deformities that could impact your appearance and breathing ability.
 You can get control of your symptoms by seeking treatment for alcohol addiction and reducing your flare-ups.

 At Diamond House Detox, we help patients overcome their addiction through various treatments, including group counseling, dual diagnosis treatment, addiction education and personalized treatment programs.
 We'll help curate a treatment plan based on your individual needs so you can reach sobriety and improve your quality of life.
-Take the first step and revolutionize your life by contacting us today to learn more about our treatment programs.
+Take the first step and revolutionize your life by calling us at (800) 205-6107 or contacting us online to learn more about our treatment programs.